How flexible is your body?

 Your limbs emerge from your spine like your fingers from your hand.
-You build your shape in your mind then express it with your body.
+You build the shape in your mind, then express it with your body.
 The world is all around you.
 You can touch it, see it, and feel it and it touches, feels and sees you too.
 Let your Triangle express itself.

 Check out what folks have said about previous Reimagining Asana programs:

 "I've been dealing with problems with my hamstring the whole time.
 Downward Dog has been causing me a lot of challenges in yoga class.
 The work where we used chairs has been very helpful.
 Working with the wall has been helpful.
 And I think it's been helpful for me in general, when I have been in yoga class, to find different ways of distributing my weight on my pelvis.

 I'm just thinking with a bigger variety of possibilities."